-Measure B3: Support of HEI Strategic Plan or Facility Master Plan Demonstrate alignment with institutional mission and how this project advances the institution's strategic or facility master plan.
+Measure B3: Projects support of HEI Strategic Plan or Facility Master Plan

+Demonstrate alignment with institutional mission and how this project advances the institution's strategic or facility master plan.

-20 - Substantially this project is specifically listed in the institutional strategic plan or Facility Master Plan 13 - Somewhat project goals are symmetrical with (mentioned as a vague goal) initiatives expressly stated in the institutional strategic plan or Facility Master Plan 06 - Very little project goals are broadly described in institutional plans with comments such as "improve retention" 0 - Not at all Institution proposed (if an affiliated con d score nmunity college) Please provide the awarded for each HEI have been directed over the years to have a current facility master plan URL and date of the current master plan.
-Five additional points shall be institution that has a current facility master plan.
-If this project is specifically Plan, the maximum total for the measure would thus be twenty-five.
-URL: -
+20 - Substantially - this project is specifically listed in the institutional strategic plan or Facility Master Plan 13 - Somewhat - project goals are symmetrical with (mentioned as a vague goal) initiatives expressly stated in the institutional strategic plan or Facility Master Plan 06 - Very little project goals are broadly described in institutional plans with 00 11 1 1 comments such as "improve retention" 00 - Not at all

+Note to scorers: All HEI have been directed over the years to have a current facility master plan.
+Please provide the URL and date of the current master plan.
+Five additional points shall be awarded for each institution that has a current facility master plan.
+If this project is specifically listed in the Master Plan, the maximum total for the measure would thus be twenty-five.